 When filing your tax return, it is important to clarify how you work at home.

 If you have set up your workplace at home at the kitchen table, in the living room or on the couch, you can claim your work from home for tax purposes with the home office lump sum (Home-Office-Pauschale) introduced in 2020.
-This means: Regardless of whether there was a study or not, 5 euros per day can be deducted as income-related expenses for the days on which work was done from home.
+This means: Regardless of whether there was a study or not, € 5 per day or from the tax year 2023, €6 per day can be deducted as income-related expenses for the days on which work was done from home.

 Those who want to claim the study in their tax return are usually asked by the tax office to fill out a questionnaire on the home office and submit it in addition.
 Since the Corona pandemic, many people work from home and try to deduct private rooms as workrooms.
 The tax office therefore looks very closely.
 If there are doubts about the existence of a study, the tax office may visit.
 However, this rarely happens.
+The tax office may also ask you to submit the floor plan of the flat or the rental agreement in order to check the deductibility of the workroom.

 To make sure you're on the safe side, we'll explain below exactly which requirements apply, which costs you can deduct and how you can declare the study or the home office lump sum in the Taxfix app.